What is the study about?

 Will you be compensated for your time?

-You will be paid £80 if you complete both visits to compensate you for your time.
+You will be paid £90 if you complete the first two visits to compensate you for your time.
 You will also have the opportunity to win up to £20 in the tasks.
-We will also reimburse reasonable travel expenses and provide you with a light lunch during imaging sessions.
+We will also reimburse reasonable travel expenses and provide you with a light lunch during the imaging visit.
 If you do not complete all the study visits, we will pay you pro rata for your time.
 If you decide to take part in the hormone assessment visit you will receive additional £60.

 If you are interested in the study and would like more information, please email email@example.com.